-In connection with the Note Offering, on February 3, 2016, the Company entered into a Third Amendment (the "Third Amendment") to the Deerfield Facility Agreement, Deerfield Convertible Note and Deerfield Warrant with Deerfield.
+In connection with the Note Offering, in February 2016, the Company entered into a Third Amendment (the "Third Amendment") to the Deerfield Facility Agreement, Deerfield Convertible Note and Deerfield Warrant with Deerfield.
 The Third Amendment, among other things, eliminated the Company's ability to require Deerfield to convert the Deerfield Convertible Note into Company common stock.
 In addition, pursuant to the Third Amendment, Deerfield consented to the prepayment of the Term Note and the issuance of the 2021 Notes.

-Refer to below for a further discussion of an exchange of a certain portion of the 2021 Notes for shares of the Company's Series A Convertible Preferred Stock, par value \$0.0001 per share (the "Series A Preferred Stock").
+Refer to the section entitled Exchange Agreement below for a further discussion of an exchange of a certain portion of the 2021 Notes for shares of the Company's Series A Convertible Preferred Stock, par value \$0.0001 per share (the "Series A Preferred Stock").